 #8 – Page Authority Is More Important

-The other thing that you will notice when comparing Google and Bing search results – Bing doesn’t place as much weight on backlinks!
+The other thing that you will notice when comparing Google and Bing results – Bing doesn’t place as much weight on backlinks!

 BUT: It does place weight on site authority.